PatrickStricker/Hebbian_Learning/README.md

 ## License and third-party code

-The original TensorFlow implementation in `local/` is licensed under the Apache License 2.0; see `local/LICENSE`.
+The original TensorFlow implementation in `local/` is licensed under the Apache License 2.0; see `LICENSE`.

 The licensing scope does not override third-party rights: